 Do you see where I’m going with this?

-As marketers, you spend precious time and effort sending optimised and personalised campaigns with the intention to generate more revenue.
+Drawing a parallel to the marketing world, professionals invest significant resources in crafting optimised, personalised campaigns, aiming to boost revenue with the help of customer engagement tools.
 But are you sure that it is your campaigns that are driving the business numbers?
 How much do your marketing campaigns actually affect customer behaviour?

 How can you figure out if it was your Diwali blockbuster campaign that shot up apparel sales or was it the festive season that you should be attributing the sales numbers to?